Certificate in Attachment Theory and Skills

 About This Course

-It is aimed at those seeking a deeper understanding of how attachment impacts on our personal and professional lives.
-It is therefore suitable for anyone who is looking at their own personal development perhaps in their own relationships as a partner/s, caregiver, parent, and friend, as well as the professional seeking a deeper knowledge of attachment which can be applied to their client group and in work relationships, including leadership.
+This course will provide you with an introduction to John Bowlby’s attachment theory.
+You will learn about the attachment system and attachment behaviours, and the lifelong need for attachment ‘from cradle to grave’.
+It is aimed at those seeking a deeper understanding of how attachment impacts personal and professional lives.
+It is therefore suitable for anyone who is keen to examine their own personal development, their relationships as a partner, caregiver, parent, and friend, as well as the professional seeking a deeper knowledge of attachment as applied to clients, work relationships, and leadership.

 We will learn about the attachment system and attachment behaviours, the scientific base of attachment, and the lifelong need for attachment ‘from cradle to grave’.
 We will discuss the concepts of the secure base and the circle of security.
 You will get to understand typical relational patterns of clinging and pursuing vs withholding and withdrawing whereby both party’s patterns can be exacerbated and how this, if not understood, can lead to unnecessary arguments or break up.